plaid/plaid-python/README.md

 ### Public Endpoints

-Public endpoints (category and institution information) require no authentication and can be accessed as follows:
+Public endpoints (category information) require no authentication and can be accessed as follows:

 ```python
 from plaid import Client